SaracenRhue/myLibrary/README.md

 # myLibrary

-my personal css / js library
+my personal css / js library n\

 unlike bootstrap or tailwind, you can use CSS variables to customize the style so that your code stays clean and simple and does not get overloaded with classes.